ghadeerda/Neuro/README.md

 * nginx.conf: configure the nginx
 * script.py: a python script to create a table in postgres database
-* script.sh: a bash script to do the same
+* run.sh: to run the python script

 2-creat the nginx container using the docker-compose, and set to listen on port 9000